dasniko/tut3c-nodyn/README.md

     mocha test-tictactoe-server.js

+or from the top-level, just run

+    npm test

 They are surely not the best way, yet.
 But as there was agenda initially to build test, we're pretty proud to have some in any way!
 (Good girls!)